TERMS AND CONDITIONS OF BOOKING

 However, in the unlikely event that you encounter problems during your holiday you should notify the relevant service provider immediately (eg the hotelier, event manager, etc).
 If they cannot help, please speak to one of our reps or city managers who will take reasonable steps to sort the problem out.

-If your problem relates to the fact that we have not delivered your holiday in the way we promised, you must inform us of the issue without undue delay (taking into account the circumstances of the case).
-Please note that if you fail to do so this may affect our ability to investigate your complaint properly, and will affect your rights under this contract.
+If your problem relates to the fact that we have not delivered your holiday in the way we promised, you must inform us of the issue within 14 days of the festival ending (taking into account the circumstances of the case).
+Please note that if you fail to do so this will affect our ability to investigate your complaint properly, and will affect your rights under this contract.

 If you are still not satisfied on your return home, please either send us an email using email@example.com within 28 days of returning from your holiday to allow us to investigate your complaint.
 Please write your holiday reference number on your email together with your daytime and evening telephone numbers.